 Once you've completed your undergraduate degree in international relations, you will have gained the ability to think critically and logically about issues surrounding nations and governing and have adopted a problem-solving mindset alongside it.

 When it comes to considering what to do afterward, the sky is the limit.
-Many undergraduate international relations students have gone on to continue their studies in IR or political science graduate programs, go on to law school or have gained employment in the government and political space.
+Many undergraduate international relations students have gone on to continue their studies in IR or political science graduate programs, go on to law school, pursue an online master's in education in TESOL, or have gained employment in the government and political space.

 Of course, with your potential, whatever you decide to do once you graduate is up to you!